joe-getcouragenow/shared/doc/SPEC.md

 ## Base Architecture summary

 - Orgs and Projects directory
-    - Allows Federated Teams that are internal and external to your Org to have access to the system.
+    - Allows federated teams that are internal and external to your org to have access to the system.
-    - Use Projects to apply different security policies for internal and external actors / people.
+    - Use projects to apply different security policies for internal and external actors/people.
 - Secure login with various forms of 2FA (2 Factor Authentication).
     - FIDO2 and WebAuthn
     - SMS - but its really not at all secure.